fogus/spiel/kartenspiel/natto/README.md

 Instead of six possible bombs, you can reduce the number to five by removing the double-flower bomb combination.

+## Widened sums

+Instead of requiring that sums match their lengths, you could also play such that only the total need be the same.
+This would mean that responding to a sum like 2+3=5 would not be restricted to three cards, but instead could expand to something like flower+1+1+3=5 (the flower being zero of course).
+This would make playing sums (especially with high totals) a bit more precarious because it would open up the possibility of an opponent shedding more cards in response.
+This variant has played fairly well, though it needs more play time.

 ## Shared dragons

 I've been toying around with a variant that uses shared dragon tiles.
 That is, the available dragons available as wilds and bombs is shared by both players, but available only on a sliding scale.
 The sliding scale is stated simply as: a player may only play a dragon combination that is maximally one tile larger than their opponent's largest dragon combination played so far.
 I'll explain this in more detail presently using an example situation between two players Andy and Kristin.